Migrate Exchange Mailboxes to another Using New Move Request Cmdlet

 Because it employs an asset model based on the Microsoft.NET Framework, the Exchange Management Shell gives this adaptability.
 Exchange cmdlets can use this object type to apply the outcome of one command to future actions.

-Let’s discuss how you can migrate Exchange mailboxes to another database using the New-MoveRequest cmdlet.
+How to migrate Exchange mailboxes to another database using the New-MoveRequest cmdlet.

 Migrating Exchange mailbox data to another database is a common affair for users, and there are various methods available for this purpose.
 Within them, the usage of New-MoveRequest is well known.
 But the process has some usage of critical codes or command lines.
 Read the process as follows: